Y-Picot/Y-Picot/README.md

 I’m driven by the idea that technology should serve people first.
 Through my work, I aim to create practical, ethical, and privacy-conscious solutions that simplify tasks, protect data, and make digital tools more accessible—especially for those who aren’t tech professionals.
 I will focus mainly on subject of automation.

-## 🤝 My Goal on GitHub

-- Share only clean, well-structured, and secure code (which is why I don't have any public repositories worth sharing — yet).
-- Collaborate with developers who want to build solutions that truly help users in their daily lives.
-- Contribute to meaningful, people-first projects with long-term value.
-(If I find the time to do so).

 <br>
 <br>
 <br>